yuanchaohu/pymattersim/README.md

    2. GSD + DCD for dynamics analysis (need `gsd==3.2.0` and `mdtraj==1.9.9`)
 3. VASP (to be added)
 4. Any type of simulators as long as the input were formatted well, modifying the `reader` module to use the computational modules.

+## Notes
-5. Voro++ is recommend to install separately for some specific analysis (optional)
+[Voro++](https://math.lbl.gov/voro++/) is recommend to install separately for specific Voronoi analysis.
+Some of the analysis from the original voro++ is maintained from the [freud-analysis package](https://freud.readthedocs.io/en/stable/gettingstarted/installation.html) developed by the Glozter group.

+## UnitTest
+Please run the bash scripts available from `shell/` for unittests.